Azure/service-fabric-mesh-preview/docs/conceptual-docs/application-deployment-quickstart.md

 	az sbz app create --location eastus --resource-group <resourceGroupName> --name <cgsName> --template-uri https://seabreezequickstart.blob.core.windows.net/quickstart/application-quickstart.json

 	```
-In a few seconds, your command should return with "provisioningState": "Succeeded"
+In a few seconds, your command should return with "provisioningState": "Succeeded" .
+Given below is the output from the command when using [Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).

 ![AppDepl]

 ## Check application deployment status
 At this point, your application has been deployed.
 You can check to see its status by using the `app show` command.
-This command is useful, if you wanted to followup on a appliation deployment.
+This command is useful, if you wanted to followup on a application deployment.

 ```cli
 az sbz app show --resource-group <resourceGroupName> --name <applicationName>